sparoodata/mongolens_new/README.md

 - `drop-user`: Remove a database user
 - `rename-collection`: When the target collection exists and will be dropped

-This protection mechanism prevents accidental data loss from typos and unintended commands.
+This protection mechanism aims to prevent accidental data loss from typos and unintended commands.
 It's a safety net ensuring you're aware of the consequences before proceeding with potentially harmful actions.

+> [!NOTE]<br>
+> If you're working in a controlled environment where data loss is acceptable, you can configure MongoDB Lens to [bypass confirmation](#bypassing-confirmation-for-destructive-operations) and perform destructive operations immediately.

 #### Bypassing Confirmation for Destructive Operations